stonychen/mp-universal-analytics/README.md

 Daisy-chaining is context-aware and in this case placing the `event()` call right after the `pageview()` call results in the event being associated with the page path tracking in the `pageview()` call.
 Even though the attributes (`dp` and `p`)  are different internally.

-It also works when using a callback since the `this` inside the callback will be the `universal-analytics` Visitor instance:
+It also works when using a callback since the `this` inside the callback will be the `mp-universal-analytics` Visitor instance:

 ```javascript
 visitor.pageview("/landing-page-1", function (err) {